3rd Friern Barnet

 In August there is a tiny piece that simply says “Senior Scouts of the 199th North London Group left on Saturday for their annual camp.
 It is being held at Bantry, in Southern Eire”.
 Unfortunately there is no follow up story.

-During February 1951 the Group held a reunion dinner to which 35 old boys attended.
+During February 1951 the Group held a reunion dinner which 35 old boys attended.
 A press cutting confirms that Hugh Dare was the Scout Master at that time.

 In August, Haden Blatch and David Coombes, as King’s Scouts, were selected to form part of a London contingent to attend the World Scout Jamboree in Austria.
 A substantial article appeared in the local press that gave an account of their adventure.
 The following January Haden was fortunate to attend a special ceremony at Edinburgh Castle where he was officially presented with his King’s Scout certificate by Lord Rowallan, the Chief Scout.